issacdowling/selfhostedsmarthomeguide/README.md

 ## Setting timers
 Unlike when I originally wrote this, I now have a system for handling syncing timers with Blueberry and other devices.
 If you don't care, this'll work standalone, you don't need to mess with anything, but if you're interested, [here's the link with more details](https://gitlab.com/issacdowling/selfhosted-synced-stuff).

 First, we'll add things to our intenthandler.

+Go to the top, add a section called `# Set Paths`, and below it, add: `webserver_url = "http://localhost:4761"`

+Then, add a new elif statement.
 This is the code for starting a timer:
 ```
 elif intent == "start_timer":
   #Get timer details from server, or exit and inform user that it failed